gersilva96/react-nextjs-boilerplate/README.md

 The /components folder contains all the application components.
 The best way to organize the components is to create a folder with the representative name of the component with Upper Camel Case as the naming convention.
 Inside each folder there should be an index.tsx file which contains the React component and an index.scss file which contains the component styles.
 For example, for a component called Counter, in another component or view it is imported as _~/views/components/Counter_, which makes the import more readable and less repetitive.

 **Note**: It is important to note that everything related to React must only be in the /views folder, nowhere else.

+#### Form control

+There are many React form libraries.
+You will notice that in this template we have used [Formik](https://formik.org/), which is one of them, but we also recommend the use of [React Hook Form](https://react-hook-form.com/).
+Both are similar, having components necessary to build solid and easy-to-validate forms, also allowing the use of UI libraries such as [Material-UI](https://material-ui.com/) being completely independent of them.

 ### Styling